cxliu0/OA-MIL/README.md

 ## Highlights

-- **Robust**: OA-MIL is robust to inaccuate box annotations, and also effective on clean data;
+- **Robust**: OA-MIL is robust to inaccurate box annotations, and also effective on clean data;
 - **Generic**: Our formulation is general and applicable to both one-stage and two-stage detectors;
 - **No extra parameters**: OA-MIL does not introduce extra model parameters.